American social policy during the Second Red Scare

-During its Second Red Scare (1947-1957) a distinct set of domestic policies and conservative social mores came to dominate popular culture and interpersonal relations in the United States.
+During its Second Red Scare (1947–1957) a distinct set of domestic policies and conservative social mores came to dominate popular culture and interpersonal relations in the United States.

 The Post–World War II "baby boom"

 In the aftermath of World War II, the birth rate spiked in the United States as millions of young men were discharged from the armed forces and began to establish new households.
 This Mid-20th century baby boom significantly increased the number of families in the United States.

 Traditional explanations for the rise of this postwar family ideal focus on economic means: The GI bill increased soldiers' access to college education, greatly expanding college enrollment.
 In 1947, veterans accounted for 49 percent of college admissions.
-The bill also increased access to low-interest home loans contributing to a large increase in home ownership: from 1944–1952, the Veterans Administration “supported nearly 2.4 million home loans for World War II veterans.”
+The bill also increased access to low-interest home loans contributing to a large increase in home ownership: from 1944 to 1952, the Veterans Administration “supported nearly 2.4 million home loans for World War II veterans.”

 However, closer examination shows that many people were left out of this new economic prosperity.
 Minorities who did not fit the ideal (including racial minorities, feminists, and homosexuals) were suppressed, unable to assert autonomy, and therefore contained.

 African American men were eligible for GI Bill’s provisions and home loans, but many were prevented from buying houses in suburban areas because of redlining and other techniques of the racial segregation in the United States.

 Other members of society who were excluded from the postwar ideal of middle-class employment and home ownership included, among others, women and Asian Americans.
 Women who had worked in factories to support the economy during World War II were pressured to leave the workforce and become housewives.
 Japanese Americans released from the World War II internment camps returned home to find their property confiscated.